UTRGV-3340/sinatra-hello-world-html/README.md

 1. Clone this application in codio or your machine.
 2. Fix the form so it sends a POST request to /hello.
-3. Fix the hello.erb file so it outputs the name obtained from the form as "Hello $USER".
+3. Fix the hello.erb file so it outputs the name obtained from the form as "Hello $USER". ($USER being the input provided in the form)
 4. Embed a Ruby for loop to repeat the message 5 times.
-5. Modify the style of the message, with in-line styling, to change the color of the text to blue.
+5. Modify the style of the message, with in-line styling (it's ok for now), to change the color of the text to blue.
-6. Add a flash message (in red) to your app that appears when the user tries to submit an empty form.
+6. Add a flash message (in red) to your app that appears only when the user tries to submit an empty form.
 7. Add sessions (cookies) to your app so it stores information about the user, such as their name.
-8. Display a message with the cookies (in green) showing the user their information.
+8. Display a message with the cookies (in green) showing the user the last input they provided (does not show if the user hasn't provided any input).

 Example Solution <br/>
 ![image](https://user-images.githubusercontent.com/7307397/190445805-35795fe9-3ac1-45df-b45a-9a9295c80ff7.png)<br/>